zcashe/cse15l-lab-reports/lab2.md

 ### Which values change:

-When we reload the new page with ?s=Yo Wassup&user=Lil bro the url value is now changed to have that at the end.
+When we reload the new page with /add-message?s=Yo Wassup&user=Lil bro the URI objects changes so now the url query value is now changed to ?s=Yo Wassup&user=Lil bro.
+The url path does not change.

 Once again the string array parameters is updated to be a string array split at the = and & signs, making it a length 4 array where